bryantm1123/bryantm1123.github.io/_pages/tutorials/swift-thread-safe-cache/swift-thread-safe-cache.md

 ```
 let queue = DispatchQueue(label: "com.example.myqueue")
 ```
-- **Label:** a unique string which can be useful for debugging and identification.
+- **Label:** The label is a unique string which can be useful for debugging and identification.

 ### DispatchQueue Attributes
 When creating a `DispatchQueue`, you can specify its attributes: